 Every year, the Outside Inn in Nevada City puts on a Haunted Pathway on Halloween night full of ghosts, goblins, and other spooks appropriate for all ages.

-For just old-fashioned Trick or Treating, the best places to go are Broad Street in Downtown Nevada City, Names Drive in Alta Sierra, and the Cypress Hill and Morgan Ranch housing developments in Grass Valley.
+Other popular Trick or Treating locations include Names Drive in Alta Sierra, and the Cypress Hill and Morgan Ranch housing developments in Grass Valley.